rkaiser0324/docker-openvpn-pihole/README.md

 * GitHub @ [kylemanna/docker-openvpn](https://github.com/kylemanna/docker-openvpn/)
 * GitHub @ [pi-hole/docker-pi-hole](https://github.com/pi-hole/docker-pi-hole/)

-Now you can use this repository with the Hardwaretype x86_x64 and amr (tested with Raspberry Pi 2).
+Now you can use this repository with the hardware of type x86_x64 and AMR (tested with Raspberry Pi 2).

 ## Setup